chrisbobbe/jekyll-theme-prologue/README.md

 There shouldn't be a need to set `permalink` in frontmatter because all content appears on the same page.

 You don't need to use Jekyll's hardcoded support for `_pages` or `_posts`, and layouts aren't provided for them.
-If you want to customize the templates, go to `_layouts/home.html` and `_includes/section.html`.
-Again, if using the gem, you'll have to run `open $(bundle show jekyll-theme-prologue)` on the command line to find the theme files; Jekyll stores them separately to keep your project uncluttered.
+If you want to customize the templates, go to `_layouts/home.html` and `_includes/section.html` provided with the theme.

 # Added Features

 * **[Formspree.io](https://formspree.io/) contact form integration** - just add your email to the `_config.yml` and it works!
 * Add your **social profiles** easily in `_config.yml`.
 Only the social profiles buttons you enter in `config.yml` will show up on the site footer.
-* Custom 404 page called 404.html
+* Custom 404 page (called 404.html).
 * Comprehensive search engine optimization (SEO) tags based on info you provide in _config.yml
 * Google Analytics built-in; just put your [Tracking ID](https://support.google.com/analytics/answer/1008080?hl=en) in _config.yml